 An effective topic hub will be able to form a great user experience for anyone seeking more information about a given topic and help give them all of the information they need to meet their objectives.
 People are also much more likely to return to your site for additional information when they need it.

 Developing a Strong SEO Presence

-Through the use of an effective internal linking strategy, businesses can also increase the authority of the main hub page for a variety of competitive keywords and increase rankings for a wide range of terms that people are searching.
+From an inbound marketing perspective, through the use of an effective internal linking strategy, businesses can also increase the authority of the main hub page for a variety of competitive keywords and increase rankings for a wide range of terms that people are searching.